Posted by: Northwest Eye in General on February 9, 2026

 A blurry spot in one eye can be concerning, and it’s important to understand that it can stem from various common causes.
 Here are some possibilities:

-Refractive Errors: Conditions like myopia (nearsightedness) and hyperopia (farsightedness) can lead to blurred vision when the eye struggles to bend light correctly.
-This is the most common reason for blurred sight, affecting a significant portion of adults-nearly 75% experience some form of refractive error in their lifetime.
+- Infections or Inflammation Conditions like myopia (nearsightedness) and hyperopia (farsightedness) can lead to blurred vision when the eye struggles to bend light correctly.
+This is the most common reason for blurred sight, affecting a significant portion of adults—nearly 75% experience some form of refractive error in their lifetime.

-Infections or Inflammation: Conditions such as uveitis or conjunctivitis can cause temporary blurriness due to inflammation or discharge affecting your sight.
+- Retinal detachment Conditions such as uveitis or conjunctivitis can cause temporary blurriness due to inflammation or discharge affecting your sight.
 Prompt treatment is essential to alleviate symptoms and restore clarity.

-Corneal Abrasions: Scratches on the cornea can result in pain and blurred sight, often accompanied by redness and tearing.
+- Corneal Abrasions Scratches on the cornea can result in pain and blurred sight, often accompanied by redness and tearing.
 These injuries need careful evaluation and treatment to prevent complications.

 We understand that recognizing these causes can be overwhelming.
 It’s vital to know when to seek further evaluation from an eye care professional.
 Timely intervention and appropriate care can make a significant difference in your vision and overall well-being.